 The Exhibitor is obliged to inform the Sub-Exhibitors about the Terms and Conditions of the Fair and the Terms of Participation.

 The Exhibitor, as the entity submitting the Sub-exhibitor, pays the Organizer a fee of .............. net amount, which is increased by VAT rate in accordance with applicable regulations.
-Under the aforementioned fees, Sub-exhibitors are entitled to the benefits indicated in the Terms of Participation due to the registration fee.
+Under the aforementioned fees, Sub-exhibitors are entitled to the benefits indicated in the Terms of Participation due to the Fee for participation in the Fair.
 A condition for the participation of the Sub-Exhibitor in the Fair is the payment of the above-mentioned payment by the Exhibitor; in the event of its lack, the Organizer has the right to refuse a Sub-exhibitor participation in the Fair.

-The Exhibitor assumes full responsibility for actions and omissions of other Entities, as for their own activities and omissions.
+The Exhibitor is fully liable towards the Organizer, other Exhibitors and third parties for his actions and/or his omissions as well as actions and/or omissions of other Entities acting on his behalf, as for their own activities and omissions.

 A sub-exhibitor may present only products in accordance with the idea of the Fair in the area referred to in point 5.1.